mockk/mockk/README.md

     </td>
 </tr>
 </table>

-2. You need to add class transformation agent.
+Second you need to add class transformation agent.
 This agent is required to remove final modifier from running classes.
 There is few ways to add Java Agent/Class Loader.
 Only running as a Java Agent is an officially supported way.